How Does PLO5 Preflop differ from Four Card PLO?

 The key is the ability to translate them from PLO4 to PLO5.

-One of the first skills you should develop when playing PLO5 is identifying the combos to VPIP preflop.
+One of the first skills you should develop when playing PLO5 is identifying the combos to VPIP (i.e. call or raise) preflop.

-As you can see, the fifth card does not validate loose plays, which happen in almost every PLO5 game.
-As is often the case when two concepts seem identical, the devil is in the details.
+As you can see, the fifth card does not validate loose plays, despite what you experience in almost every PLO5 game.
+The devil is in the details since the opening range percentages are similar.

-The differences between PLO4 and PLO5 preflop strategy
+What are the differences between PLO4 and PLO5 strategy?

 There are a few numbers worth knowing about before we move on.
 Over 46% of all combinations of hands are double-suited (in the regular PLO, it’s only 13%!), which means this quality is not as big of an upside as you might think.

 Let’s start with the most popular hand category, Aces.
 The biggest difference between the two games is how often you get Aces.
 In PLO4, 2.57% of hands include AA (excluding trips and quads); in PLO5, this number goes up to 4% (once again excluding the AAA+ combos).
-As a result, almost ¼ of the UTG opening range consists of AA combos.
+As a result, almost ¼ of the UTG opening range includes AA.
 Unsurprisingly, all of the combos in this category are pure opens on every position.

 How about the KK combos?
 If we exclude the AKK and KKK combos, you can open around 64% of KK hands in PLO4 under the gun.
 This number drops significantly in PLO5, where only 30% of Kings are UTG open.
-What might be surprising is that even some suited combos are folded in the five-card variant.
-If we move up to the Button, all of the KK combos open in PLO4, but the worst combos (almost 4%) are folded in PLO5.
+What might be surprising is that even some suited combos are folded in the five-card variant!

 When it comes to QQ, you have to be even more careful.
-If we consider the combinations without the Ace, 23% of combinations are raised Under the Gun in PLO4 according to the GTO; this number drops to 15% in PLO5.
-The difference is much more prominent on the Button; in PLO, you can open around 96% of your Queens combos from this position, but only 74% in PLO5.
+If we consider the combinations without the Ace, 23% of combinations are raised under the gun in PLO4 according to the GTO; this number drops down to 15% in PLO5.
+The difference is even more prominent on the Button.
+In PLO, you can open around 96% of your Queens combos, but only 74% of them in PLO5.

-Finally, let’s compare a few numbers in the double pair category, where the differences are most profound.
-In the four-card variant, you can open over 75% double paired hand UTG; most likely, you would easily guess the majority of the combos correctly.
+Finally, let’s compare a few numbers in the double pair category, where the numbers are the most interesting.
+In the four-card variant, you can open over 75% double paired hand UTG; most likely, you would easily guess most of the combos correctly.
 When it comes to the Button, there are only two combos that open fold under set circumstances: 7722 and 8833.

-Things are much different in PLO5, where you must be more selective.
-On UTG, only 11.7% of all double-paired combos should be opened.
+Things are much different in PLO5, where you have to be much more picky.
+UTG, only 11.7% of all double-paired combos should be opened.
 This number goes up to 47% on the Button, meaning you still have to ditch over 50% of your double-paired combos!

 As you can see, the additional card can greatly change the opening strategy for many scenarios.
 As a result, using the same approach for PLO5 and PLO4 is a mistake, which you'll often notice at the live poker tables.